I love yogurt and I use a lot of it in cooking and baking, as well as eating it as is.

 Check the yogurt to make sure it has reached the consistency you want.
 You can always return it to the incubator and let it “work” for a few more hours as long as it maintains the optimal incubation temperature.
 (85° to 100° F.)

 This batch was not quite as “tangy” as I like so it was back into the incubator.
-I went to bed.
+14 1/2 hours incubation.

-I recently made a more solid – Greek type yogurt without straining, using half & half, instead of milk, with a regular yogurt starter culture (from New England Cheesemaking Suply) and allowed it to incubate for 24 hours.
+I recently made a more solid – Greek type yogurt without straining, using HEAVY CREAM, instead of milk, with a regular yogurt starter culture (from New England Cheesemaking Suply) and allowed it to incubate for 24 hours.

 For the longer incubation I use the YoLife electric yogurt maker to keep the desirable temp for this extended period.